Let's Talk Pulse Oximetry

 I want to really stress that symptoms trump numbers.
 I'll say it again: SYMPTOMS TRUMP NUMBERS.
 If you are having difficulty breathing, consider that before the number you see on a screen.
 I teach new respiratory therapists, nurses, and interns that you always treat the patient and not the numbers you see.

-While pulse oximeters are great & can be a handy little tool, knowing exactly what they do and their limitations can be helpful.
+While pulse oximeters are great and can be a handy little tool for asthma monitoring, knowing exactly what they do and their limitations can be helpful.